FICA / Social Security Calculator

 - If you have multiple jobs, remember that Social Security tax withholding doesn't reset between employers—you can overpay if your combined income exceeds the wage base limit ($168,600 in 2024).
 File Form 8275 with your tax return to claim a credit for excess Social Security tax withheld.

 - Self-employed individuals can deduct half of their self-employment tax when calculating adjusted gross income (AGI), which reduces your taxable income and provides meaningful tax savings—don't overlook this deduction.
+Tax laws change annually at both federal and state levels, so verify that the rates and thresholds used in your calculations reflect the current tax year before making financial decisions.

 - Track quarterly estimated tax payments carefully if you're self-employed; the IRS expects you to pay FICA taxes as you earn, not in one lump sum at year-end.
 Underpayment penalties can apply even if you ultimately owe nothing.

 - The additional 0.9% Medicare tax applies to individuals earning over $200,000 (single), $250,000 (married filing jointly), or $125,000 (married filing separately)—and your employer must withhold it on wages above these thresholds, so verify your paystub reflects this if applicable.
+Tax laws change annually at both federal and state levels, so verify that the rates and thresholds used in your calculations reflect the current tax year before making financial decisions.

 - FICA taxes fund real benefits: Social Security retirement benefits average about $1,900 monthly, and Medicare covers significant healthcare costs starting at age 65.
 Understanding what you pay now helps you estimate future benefits using the Social Security Administration's online tools.